García de Eugui: Life

 On 28 December 1359, García received from the infante Louis a scholarship to study in Castile.
 He was at that time already a member of the Order of Saint Augustine.
 He had completed his education by 1370, when he was prior and lecturer in theology of the Augustinian house in Pamplona.

 In 1375, Eugui succeeded Pierre de Saint-Martin as the confessor of Charles II.
 He was the first native of Navarre to hold this position under the House of Évreux.
 He was with Charles in Normandy in 1378, when Charles dispatched him to Navarre with a message for the queen.
 On 26 June 1378, he delivered 20,000 Aragonese florins to Pedro Manrique, Castilian governor of Logroño, who was to hand over his castle to Navarre.
 In fact, Manrique was attempting to capture Charles II.
 The result of these failed gambits was war between Castile and Navarre.
 Nevertheless, Eugui undertook several diplomatic missions to Castile between 1381 and 1385.

 In 1382, following the death of Bishop Barthélémy de La Rivière, Charles II sought the see of Bayonne for Eugui.
 Pedro de Zumálaga was elected instead, but died soon after.
 On 12 February 1384, the Avignon pope Clement VII appointed Eugui bishop.
-As Gascony was under Engilsh rule and the English did not recognize the Avignon pope, Eugui was unable to enter Bayonne.
+As Gascony was under English rule and the English did not recognize the Avignon pope, Eugui was unable to enter Bayonne.
 He therefore resided in Saint-Jean-Pied-de-Port and governed what part of his diocese he could.

 Eugui was present at the signing of the Treaty of Estella on 1 January 1386, which restored territories Navarre had lost in the 1378–1379 war.
 When Charles II died a year later, he was the executor of his will.
 He also served as alférez for the three weeks it took Charles III to arrive in Navarre after his father's death.
 In 1388, he travelled to Castile.
 He attended Charles III's coronation in Pamplona on 13 February 1390.

 On 3 December 1405 in Olite, Eugui officiated the marriage of Charles's heiress, Joan, and the heir of the county of Foix, John.
 He continued as confessor to Charles III until March 1407.
 He was succeeded by Diego de Dicastillo later that year.
 He died in 1408.